Want to boost your brand visibility in AI models? Learn about our new GEO services

 What can you learn from this pitch deck?

-- Get the first few slides to be interactive/engaging.
-You can either build suspense, ask questions, or tell a real-life story.
+• The first few slides should be interactive and engaging.
+You can build suspense, ask questions, or tell a real-life story.

-- Don’t make your slides too content-heavy.
-Keep it simple and brief.
-Use bullet points and visuals wherever you can.
+• Don’t make your slides too content-heavy.
+Keep them simple and brief, using bullet points and visuals wherever possible.

 Embed: Link